yulongran/Scope-Mobile/README.md

 #### Problem or Opportunity

-Today, the majority of the institution has a great teaching evaluation system to recognize a teacher's performance.
-The system provides accurate data and valuable feedback for the instructor to improve classroom effectiveness.
-However, at this moment, the majority of the student's project assessment is relying on the instructor.
+The majority of the student's project assessment is relying on the instructor.
 In a real industry, it is common practice to evaluate a team member's work with a performance review to identify strengths, weaknesses, and establish goals for the future.
 The absence of a student's project evaluation system limits the growth and opportunities for the students.

 #### Solution